Balagezong 巴拉格宗大峡谷, China - RooWanders

 Man behind Balagezong

-The history behind the ‘discovery’ of Balagezong is a must-know (article in Chinese, my rough translation as follows) to fully appreciate the challenges in paving the roads within the topographically challenging terrain.
+The history behind the ‘discovery’ of Balagezong is a must-know (article in Chinese no longer available, my rough translation as follows) to fully appreciate the challenges in paving the roads within the topographically challenging terrain.

 Balagezong has a village, Bala Village 巴拉村, that was once secluded from the outside world.
 To get to Shangri-La, villagers had to walk for five days.
 The journey out was difficult, and many who required urgent medical help in Shangri-La perished along the way.
 Bala village was also poor and without electricity.
 Food was sometimes scarce as well.